 The Icelandic summer-spawning herring is constrained to Icelandic waters throughout its lifespan.
 Results from various researches including, tagging experiments around middle of last century, studies on larval transport, and studies on migration pattern and distribution, all suggest that the stock is local to Icelandic waters.
-Until 2010, no specific genetic studies have taken place to distinct the stock from the two other herring stocks around Iceland (Icelandic spring-spawning herring and Norwegian springspawning herring).
-However, a project (HERMIX) with that as one of the objectives started in 2009 and is ongoing in cooperation with several institutes in Iceland, Faroe Island, Denmark, and Norway (Libungan et al. 2012).
-These three stocks are distinguished on the basis of their spawning time and spawning area, as presented by their names.
-In practice, the maturity stage of catch samples is used to distinguish Her-5.a from the other stocks in a mixed fishery.
+Recent studies on stock structure on herring in Northeast Atlantic support this distinction, both on basis of otoliths shape analyses (Libungan et al. 2015) and micro-satellite analyses (Pampoulie et al. 2015).
+In catches and surveys, the maturity stage is used successfully to distinguish Her-5a from the other herring stocks.